Although we have been scuba diving in Mexico several times, all our diving has been done off of Cozumel.

 All the dive we did were drift dives.
 And when I say drift dives, I mean drift dives.

-The current here was much stronger than the currents we had in Cozumel (for more information: drift diving Cozumel).
+The current here was much stronger than the currents we had in Cozumel (for more information: see our article on drift diving in Cozumel).
 You were pretty much flying here.

 Which is fine and fun, except if someone can't get down.